jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 24 – The Psychology of Flow

 **Abstract:**
-Vibe Coding isn’t just about speed—it’s about presence.
+Vibe Coding isn’t just about speed, it’s about presence.
 We’ll dig into the psychology of flow: that elusive state where hours disappear and productivity peaks.
 You’ll learn how to maintain it when coding with AI, and how observability helps you stay calm by providing constant feedback instead of uncertainty.

 ### Outline
 1. **Defining Flow** – Csikszentmihalyi meets pair programming.